Changissnz/nu_merchant_principal/README.md

 counterpart that make the counterpart's deceptive appearance no longer effective.
-Knowledge requirements, for a group member to know another group member's assignment and alert route, increases the number of members that know that private information, in turn possibly increasing the probability of the compromise of private information.
+Knowledge requirements, for a group member to know another group member's assignment and alert route, increases the number of members that know the private information, in turn possibly increasing the probability of the information's compromise.